 – Thich Nhat Hanh

 Like everything in life, staying in the present moment becomes easier with practice.
 The more you engage with activities that you enjoy, the more likely you are to focus solely on the task in front of you.
 Staying present can also be much easier if you temporarily free yourself of external factors like your smartphone or your TV.
 They tend to distract us from the things that we’re working on, meaning that we’re unable to give our full focus to any task that we’re trying to complete – and feeling torn between multiple activities can increase anxiety and unrest.

 It’s also worth remembering that staying in the present moment doesn’t just help with stress.
 Being able to focus the mind on the present is a trick that is used by high performance athletes, artists and musicians across the globe, as a way of achieving peak focus when it really matters.

 We’d love to hear from you!
-Do you find any other activities that help you to stay in the present moment?
-Email us at [email protected] or leave a comment below.
+Do you find any other activities help you to stay in the present moment?
+Join the conversation on the community forum, or leave a comment below.